taviroquai/mapigniter2/README.md

 ![MapIgniter 2 Screenshot](public/assets/images/screenshot.png?raw=true "Screenshot")

+## Requirements
+1. PHP 5.5+ (recommended 5.5.9+)
+2. Database server (with PDO driver) - defaults to PostgreSQL server and has currenly only been tested on PostgreSQL
+3. PHP extensions: pdo, pdo_pgsql (if you are using PostgreSQL), fileinfo and any other extensions required by [Laravel Install](http://laravel.com/docs/5.1#installation)

 ## Install

 1. *Download* zip and *extract* to a web server folder
 1. Copy **.env.example** to **.env**, create a database and set your local configuration on **.env**
+   * If you are not running PostgreSQL on default postgres port (5432), you should specify the port as part of DB_HOST.
+For example:

+      ```
+           DB_HOST=localhost port=5439

+      ```
-1. Install as you would install a Laravel application
+1. Install as you would install a [Laravel](http://laravel.com/) application
     * ./composer.phar install --prefer-dist
     * php artisan key:generate
     * php artisan migrate